 After an adverse possession claim has been successfully completed, the squatter will be able to claim color of title.

-In Minnesota, a squatter must pay property taxes for at least 5 consecutive years in order to make an adverse possession claim.
+In Minnesota,a squatter must pay property taxes for at least 5 consecutive years to make an adverse possession claim.
 While other states require payment for every year the squatter lives on a property or else shorten the time you must live on a property if you do pay taxes, that isn’t the case in Minnesota.

 Minnesota doesn’t have any specific laws that help landowners get rid of squatters.
 A landowner who needs to get rid of a squatter will need to go through a standard eviction process to legally remove them.

-The landowner also has 1 year after their disability is lifted ( they come of age, regain competency, or are released from prison) to reclaim their property or dispute an adverse possession claim.
+The landowner also has 1 year after their disability is lifted (they come of age (18), regain competency) to reclaim their property or dispute an adverse possession claim.